psypersky/What-the-Fuck-is-Node.js/index.md

 // how to improve this?

 #### Ryan Dahl Note on why he created Node.js
-// Ryan Dahl node about why he did node http://chimera.labs.oreilly.com/books/1234000001808/pr01.html
+// Ryan Dahl note about why he did node http://chimera.labs.oreilly.com/books/1234000001808/pr01.html
+// A little analysis here of what he wanted to do
+// TCP buffers, IO de-multiplexing

+// The idea with non-blocking I/O is to be able to handle multiple sockets without resorting to multiple threads.
+The central part here is I/O de-multiplexing,

 #### So What the Fuck is node?
 // Quick discovery of what parts make node.js node.js